 DEATH VALLEY GIRLS

-With their album 'Darkness Rains' set for release this Friday, Oct 5th, via Suicide Squeeze Records, Death Valley Girls are sharing new single & video "(One Less Thing) Before I Die".
+After recently announcing that their new album 'Darkness Rains' is set for release on Oct 5th via Suicide Squeeze Records, Los Angeles doom boogie/dystopian punk/occult glam rockers Death Valley Girls have shared a new single & video entitled "More Dead".

 Flower Power, that countercultural spirit adopted the aggravated and occasionally nihilistic